Kristian Welhaven: Pre-war career

 Welhaven finished his secondary education at the Kristiania Cathedral School in 1901.
 He studied at the Norwegian Military Academy (Krigsskolen) from 1901 to 1902, and then law at the Royal Frederick University, graduating with the cand.jur. degree in 1907.
-He worked in Tana, Tromsø and Kristiania until he was appointed Chief of Police in Rjukan in 1916.
+He worked in Tana Municipality, Tromsø Municipality, and the city of Kristiania until he was appointed Chief of Police in Rjukan in 1916.
 He became Chief of Police of Oslo in 1927, and held this position until 1954, except for the war years.

 He was chairman of Statens Idrettsråd from 1936 to 1940.

 One of Welhaven's keen interests was surveillance and intelligence gathering, and he was central in establishing the Oslo police force's surveillance department before the war.
 Amongst the people that Welhaven wanted to keep under surveillance was the Norwegian communist Viggo Hansteen.
 Another group deemed as worthy of surveillance was the Romani, Welhaven responding to a pre-war request from the Gypsy registry in Vienna that as soon as a national registry had been established in Norway it would be sent to Vienna.